graphile/migrate/README.md

 ```
 graphile-migrate uncommit

+This command is useful in development if you need to modify your latest commit
+before you push/merge it, or if other DB commits have been made by other
+developers and you need to 'rebase' your migration onto theirs.
+Moves the latest
-Moves the latest commit out of the committed migrations folder and back to the
+commit out of the committed migrations folder and back to the current migration
-current migration (assuming the current migration is empty-ish).
-Removes the
+(assuming the current migration is empty-ish).
+Removes the migration tracking
-migration tracking entry from ONLY the local database, do not use after other
+entry from ONLY the local database.
+Do not use after other databases have
+executed this committed migration otherwise they will fall out of sync.
+Assuming
+nothing else has changed, `graphile-migrate uncommit && graphile-migrate commit`
-databases have executed this committed migration.
-Development only, and liable
+should result in the exact same hash.
+Development only, and liable to cause
-to cause conflicts with other developers.
-Be careful.
+conflicts with other developers - be careful.

 Options:
   --help  Show help                                                    [boolean]